-Here's How To Get Snapchat's Snappables Games For The Most Fun Challenges
+It's So Easy To Get Snapchat's Snappables Games To Finally Join In On The Fun

 It's been months since Snapchat's Snappables were rolled out on April 25, 2018, and I've finally stopped doing a double take when I see strangers making the silliest faces at their phones in public.
 Anyone who's witnessed a Snappables battle knows they're completely hilarious, and it's almost impossible to look away.
 If you haven't tried the photo-sharing app's new feature yet, here's how to get Snappables games on Snapchat to challenge your friends to a giggle-inducing face-off.
 Even if you normally shy away from public displays of any sort, you might need to make an exception in this case, because Snapchat's Snappable Games are literally so addicting.

 Since Snapchat launched the cool new virtual reality games on April 25, Snappables have been coming to users' phones on a rolling basis.
 Even so, you might have just gotten access to it, so here's how you can get in on the action.
 To find them, first head over to Snapchat's selfie cam, and then select the screen to access the Lens carousel.
 From there, you can go to the left to access that week's game offerings.
 If you're not seeing them, double check to make sure your Snapchat has the latest update.

 Once you have them, you can get your game on, which should look a little something like this: